glopez99/advent_of_code/2022/Day5/RFC.md

 # Glossary:

+# Part 2:
+## Goal:
+Some mud was covering the writing on the side of the crane, and you quickly wipe it away.
+The crane isn't a CrateMover 9000 - it's a CrateMover 9001.

+The CrateMover 9001 is notable for many new and exciting features: air conditioning, leather seats, an extra cup holder, and the ability to pick up and move multiple crates at once.

+Before the rearrangement process finishes, update your simulation so that the Elves know where they should stand to be ready to unload the final supplies.
+After the rearrangement procedure completes, what crate ends up on top of each stack?

+## Out of Scope:
+What problems are you not trying to solve?

+## Design:

+### Parsing:
+No additional parsing is needed.

+### Solution:
+Similar to part one, we need to go instruction by instruction, moving the appropriate number of boxes from one stack to the other.

+We can create another method in the `Cargo_Hold` class called, `move_multiple_boxes` that splits off the boxes from one stack and moves them wholesale into another, keeping the order.

+At the end of this, we can take the top box from each stack and return them.

 # Part 1:
 ## Goal:
 The Elves just need to know which crate will end up on top of each stack.
 After the rearrangement procedure completes,